Financial Review Of AGT For The Period For 3rd Quarter FY17/18

 Profit & Loss

-Review of performance for the 1st quarter ended 30 June 2017
+Review of performance for the 3rd quarter and nine months ended 31 December 2017.

 Commentary on the significant trends and competitive conditions of the industry in which the group operates and any known factors or events that may affect the group in the next reporting period and the next 12 months

-The higher healthy life expectancy of seniors has also led to increasing demand as players can continue to play golf at a higher age.
+The higher healthy life expectancy of seniors has also led to increasing demand as senior players can continue to play golf at an older age.
 On the other hand, younger players are not increasing in proportion to older players due to Japan's aging population.
 Such a situation is widely recognised in the golf industry.

 AGT's sponsor recognised this trend years ago.
 AGT adopts profit optimisation strategy and promotes larger private group competition to achieve more stable revenue.
 Furthermore, AGT's golf courses have started to install new GPS navigation systems on the golf carts and introduced "U-40 Passport" which provides special additional points for under 40 passport holders, "L-Style" including ladies golf circles to encourage ladies players and junior programs known as "Accordia Kids" which supports younger generation.
 AGT has been making efforts to expand to a more varied player base to generate stable cash flow and distribution.